Police at airport stop 'truant' families

 What happens in other countries?

 In Austria, the authorities are increasing penalties for parents in similar cases.
-In January the Austrian Education Minister, Heinz Fassmann, announced fines ranging from €110 to €660 for parents whose children played truant.
+In January, Education Minister Heinz Fassmann announced fines ranging from €110 to €660 for parents whose children played truant.

 The penalty would escalate depending on the length of absences, he said.